melonsis/EveSyn/README.md

 ## Introduction

-This code base contains two implemention examples of EveSyn, implemented with two state-of-art PGM-based data synthesis mechanisms based on graph model as the OriginalSyn function, the MWEM+PGM and AIM.
+This code base contains two implementation examples of EveSyn, implemented with two state-of-the-art PGM-based data synthesis mechanisms based on graph model as the OriginalSyn function, which are the MWEM+PGM and AIM.

 For more details on Private-PGM, please visit [Private-PGM](https://github.com/ryan112358/private-pgm).